 A shrine houses Vishnu’s consort Yadugiri Taayaar.
 The hall in front of this shrine comprises of many ornately carved stone pillars.
 Each pillar is different from the other depicting scenes from various Hindu epics.
 The intricate latticework on the pillars is awesome.

 The Yoga Narasimha Temple is another temple at Melukote, which is at a height of 1,777 mtrs above mean sea level.
-The majestic gopura / towel of the temple is visible from far.
+The majestic gopura / tower of the temple is visible from far.
 This temple was built during the Hoysala times.
 The idol of Narasimha is in a seated posture with the Yogapatta.
 A huge drum donated by Tipu Sultan and a bell donated by the Mysore Parakalamatha are seen here.

 Legend says that the idol was installed by Prahalada, son of Hiranyakashapu.
 This temple is referred in the holy texts of Vedic literature, which dates back to thousands of years.
 400 steps lead to this temple.
 It is believed to be one of the seven holy centers of Narasimha worship.
 There is special pooja on Narasimha Jayanthi festival.